Investigation of F0 conditioning and Fully Convolutional Networks in Variational Autoencoder based Voice Conversion: Discussions and Conclusions

 We attribute the insignificant improvement brought by the F0 conditioning scheme to a mismatch between training and conversion.
 The converted F0 obtained through such a simple F0 conversion process adopted in this and many past works is far from natural.
 As a result, in the conversion phase, the input combination which consisted of latent codes extracted from normal MCCs and the unnatural converted F0 might have not be seen by the model during training, thereby causing a degradation in quality.

 While the above mentioned mismatch could be one possible reason, we would like to highlight that, although the motivation of applying F0 conditioning to VAE-VC was based on the assumption that the vocoder spectral features are F0 dependent, the design of vocoders was to \textit{separate} these two features as much as possible.
 The amount of F0 information that resides in the spectral features might already be small enough for our proposed mechanism to eliminate.
-In the future, we plan to apply this general idea to rawer input features that are richer in F0, e.g., magnitude spectrograms.\\ \textbf{Acknowledgements}: This work was partly supported by JSPS KAKENHI Grant Numbers JP17H06101 and 17H01763.
+In the future, we plan to apply this general idea to rawer input features that are richer in F0, e.g., magnitude spectrograms.\\ \textbf{Acknowledgements}: This work was partly supported by JSPS KAKENHI Grant Numbers JP17H06101 and 17H01763, as well as MOST-Taiwan Grants 105-2221-E001-012-MY3 and 107-2221-E-001-008-MY3.